ghost-goblin/javascriptFundamentals/es6modules.md

 ```
 Run these by typing `npm run prostart` or `npm run proupdate` which would look for those commands in `package.json`.
 ## Explain one of the main benefits of writing code in modules
+Code reuse .... wrap your code in factory functions _or use the modular pattern_, this enables your code to be cleanly separated, makes maintaining your code much easier and less error prone.
+You can use export constructors, classes and factory functions from your modules.
 ## Explain “named exports” and “default exports”